 When time stood still

 Once upon a time, when few were online, a common copy protection scheme for DOS computer games was to ask the player to enter some word from the printed manual, or a code from a table.
-The assumption was that disks were easy to copy, but printed materials were not, which was proved fairly accurate.
+The assumption was that disks were easy to copy, but printed materials were not, which was fairly accurate.

 Sometimes the challenge was easy to bypass.
 Some games chose from a small set of multiple choice questions which obviously could be defeated with trial-and-error.
 Others would store their secret words in plaintext in the binary, which a simple utility would reveal.
 Yet others would always ask the same question if you held down a key as soon as the game loaded, presumably because they incremented a counter that determined the question while waiting for the first keypress.